nextcloud/spreed/README.md

 ## Why is this so awesome?

-* :busts_in_silhouette: **Private, group and public calls!** Just invite people, create a call with a whole group or send a public link to invite to a call :)
+* :busts_in_silhouette: **Private, group and public calls!** Just invite somebody, a whole group or send a public link to invite to a call.
-* :computer: **Screen sharing!** ...share your screen with participants of your call.
+* :computer: **Screen sharing!** Share your screen with participants of your call.
 * :rocket: **Integration with other Nextcloud apps!** Currently Contacts and users – more to come.
 * :see_no_evil: **We’re not reinventing the wheel!** Based on the great [simpleWebRTC](https://simplewebrtc.com/) library.